What’s the Difference Between WordPress.com and WordPress.org?

 Getting Started with the Kadence Theme

-Speaking of themes—let me share one of my favorite free tools for building WordPress websites.
+Speaking of themes… let me share one of my favorite free bundle of tools for building WordPress websites.
 The Kadence Theme + Kadence Blocks give you everything you need to create a professional-looking website without spending a dime on premium themes or page builders.

 What makes Kadence awesome: